 Health Code Requirements for Community Events in LA County

 Community Event Requirements Checklist

-For further inquiries regarding community events, please contact the District Office in your area or the Bureau of District Surveillance and Enforcement at
+For further inquiries regarding community events, please contact the District Office in your area.

 Back to Environmental Health's Home Page